awslabs/visual-asset-management-system/README.md

 `export VAMS_ADMIN_EMAIL=myuser@example.com`
 `export BRANCH=BRANCH_NAME`

-Replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.
-Replace the Connection ARN with the ARN from previous step.

-You may also have to set DOCKER_DEFAULT_PLATFORM environment variable depending on the type of OS you are running this on.
-Default uses linux/amd64.

-4.(Optional) Set the optional feature to deploy the Point Cloud(PC) visualizer pipeline with environment variables `export pipelineActivatePCVisualizer=true` - the point cloud(PC) visualizer pipeline stack is for viewing Point Cloud files in the VAMS visualizer preview.
+4. (Optional) Set the optional feature to deploy the Point Cloud(PC) visualizer pipeline with environment variables `export pipelineActivatePCVisualizer=true` - the point cloud(PC) visualizer pipeline stack is for viewing Point Cloud files in the VAMS visualizer preview.
 You can optionally set this via CDK deploy context parameter.
 Note: This does deploy additional AWS components such as a VPC and EPV endpoints that may have additional static infrastructure costs.

 5. Deploy the stack
 `cdk deploy`